olucheye/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `Both are higher order methods on arrays, .forEach returns undefined, while .map returns a value. .forEach is used to iterate over values in arrays,, while .map can iterate and manipulate return values of the array.`

 2. Explain the difference between a callback and a higher order function.
+`A callback is a function, passed as a parameter into a function, but waits for the original function to call it before it runs.
+A higher-order function is also passed into a function and returns a function when accessed by the methods of the original function.`

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+` - In Global scope, it is the window object`
+` - In Prototypes, it refers to the class name`
+` - In Object scope, it refers to the object before the dot`

 5. Why do we need super() in an extended class?
+`Super is a key used to access a parent class and also call the parent methods on the extended class.`

 ### Task 1 - Project Set up